 Conventional code-based automation solutions require expensive resources and a lot of time to implement.
 This often makes Automation Frameworks unreliable as they require a lot of maintenance and skilled resources.

 It also makes it harder for an organization to adapt to changing market conditions, as an Automation Framework can slow down the testing process, and thus slow down the release of an upgrade or customization.

 If test automation is being considered, the skill sets required need to align with the tool you choose.
 There are two paradigms to take into consideration here when functional testing Oracle.

 Programming-based automation requires testers to code.
 If testers are business users, this may prevent a valuable group of system experts from building automation and participating in testing Oracle.

 Codeless automation, on the other hand, lets testers automate, whether they have a technical or business background.
 Rather than using code, you work with a visual designer.
 The learning curve becomes much shorter as it is not dependent on the tester learning how to code.

 For businesses transiting from manual to automated testing, codeless automation allows for quick adoption of the tool.
 There is no need to learn how to program automation in Java, it’s all visual.

 For a business transitioning from an Automation Framework to codeless automation, the maintenance workload becomes a fraction of what it once was.
 No need to continuously change strategies, or continuously fix broken code every time dynamic content changes.

-Learn more about the automation tools available on the market, and find the best tool your automation needs in this comparison chart: Tools for Oracle Test Automation: Selenium, OATS, and Leapwork Comparison.
+However, if you still want to research more about the automation tools available on the market, then find the best tool for your automation needs in this comparison chart: Tools for Oracle Test Automation: Selenium, OATS, and Leapwork Comparison.